Gabro29/web-system-design/README.md

 ## 🔐 Security

-The **main application** has been secured using **Spring Security**.
+The **Spring Boot application** has been secured using **Spring Security**.

-Authentication and authorization have been implemented for the following user roles:
+Authentication and authorization have been implemented for the following roles:

 - `CUSTOMER`
 - `VENDING_MACHINE`